Mixing fraction in classical novae: Discussion

-The observed He-enrichments in classical novae imply that helium can be accumulated on the WD surface.
-We speculate that the WD mass could affect the thickness of He-shell, in which the heavier He-shell is expected to accumulate on the surface of low-mass WDs owing to the weaker outbursts caused by the relatively low degeneracy of the H-shell.
-Meanwhile, Chen et al. (2019) studied the characteristics of nova outburst by considering a wide range of WD masses and mass-accretion rates.
+The observed He enrichments in classical novae imply that helium can be accumulated on the WD surface.
+We speculate that the WD mass could affect the thickness of He shell, in which the heavier He shell is expected to accumulate on the surface of low-mass WDs owing to the weaker outbursts caused by the relatively low degeneracy of the H shell.
+Chen et al. (2019) studied the characteristics of nova outburst by considering a wide range of WD masses and mass-accretion rates.
 They found that low-mass WDs can lead to relatively high accreted masses and mass-accumulative efficiencies for a given mass-accretion rate.
-In addition, Glasner et al. (2012) show that the He-mixing level in nova systems is about $20\%$, indicating that the mixed He-shell mass is $\sim20\%$ of the critical mass.
+In addition, Glasner et al. (2012) showed that the He mixing level in nova systems is about $20\%$, indicating that the mixed He shell mass is $\sim20\%$ of the critical mass.